Jesus and Laws

 This verse seems to support the idea that the sacrificial system was added later.
-However, according to Charles L. Feinberg, this verse illustrates the role rhetorical negatives play in Hebrew.
+However, according to Charles L. Feinberg, this verse illustrates the role that rhetorical negatives play in Hebrew.
 They highlight points of emphasis.
 The thing spoken of negatively is not literally being denied.
 Its rhetorical denial emphasizes the greater importance of that with which it is contrasted.
 One needs to understand this idiom to grasp Jeremiah’s argument.

 A rhetorical negation is used to point up antithesis between [Jeremiah 7] v.22 and v.23 more emphatically (cf. Deut.
 5:3).
 Moreover, the negative in Hebrew often supplies the lack of the comparative — i.e., without excluding the thing denied, the statement implies only the prior importance of the thing set in contrast to it (Hos.
 6:6).
 In short, the Hebrew idiom permits denial of one thing in order to emphasize another (cf. for a NT parallel Luke 14:26).
 The idiom does not intend to deny the statement but only to set it in a secondary place.
 (Expositor’s Bible Commentary [Zondervan, 1986], vol. 6, 431)

 A close examination of Feinberg’s references to Deuteronomy 5:3 and Hosea 6:6 confirm his point.
 In Deuteronomy, Moses says that God did not make the old covenant with the fathers (or perhaps ancestors) of those who were about to enter the Promised Land.
-In fact, that’s exactly what God did.
+But that’s exactly what God did.
 In Hosea, God says to old covenant Israel that he does not desire sacrifices.
 In truth, under the old covenant, he did.
 As Feinberg has commented, these are not falsehoods, but rhetorical negatives to emphasize the things with which the negatives are compared.
 Further on Feinberg writes:

 Judah had left out the main element: obedience to God.
 In view of the passages just cited, and in view of the Pentateuchal legislation, sacrifices were always meant to be of secondary importance to obedience and godliness.
 Neither Jeremiah nor any other prophet decried sacrifices as such.
-They meant that moral law is always paramount to the ritual law.
-(Ibid.)
+They meant that moral law is always paramount to the ritual law. (ibid.)

-The New International Version seems to capture the intent of Jeremiah 7:22 (emphasis ours): "For when I brought your forefathers out of Egypt and spoke to them, I did not justgive them commands about burnt offerings and sacrifices."
+The New International Version seems to capture the intent of Jeremiah 7:22 (emphasis ours): “For when I brought your forefathers out of Egypt and spoke to them, I did not just give them commands about burnt offerings and sacrifices.”

-Matthew 23:23 — Did Jesus Confirm the Law of Moses for Christians?
+Did Jesus Confirm the Law of Moses for Christians?

 Woe to you, teachers of the law, and Pharisees, you hypocrites!
 You give a tenth of your spices — mint, dill and cummin.
 But you have neglected the more important matters of the law — justice, mercy and faithfulness.
 You should have practiced the latter, without neglecting the former.